geudde/attic-chest/pages/13.reference/01.porden/docs.md

 " In many a glistening herb, and fragrant flower.
 3

 " Two lovely infants drew a kindred birth —
-" With me a Sylph descended to the earth ;
+" With me a Sylph descended to the earth;
 " In opening youth each shew'd a form divine,
 " His charge Elvira, Evelina mine.
 700

 " Ceruleo long had striven, with fruitless art,
 " In virtue's paths to lead his pupil's heart,
 " For ever varying, her inconstant mind
-" Nor friendship fix'd, nor promises could bind ;
+" Nor friendship fix'd, nor promises could bind;